quantmuse/quantmuse-site/_posts/2022-07-25-how-i-became-a-quant.markdown

 categories: personal
 ---

-This website serves to share posts about how to develop a quant career, interesting ideas in finance, investment, mathematics or programming.

 This is the first post of many.

 To answer an existential question of the website, how did I became a quant?